-Here is a question we have seen a few times in our proverbial mailbag this year: Shouldn’t you adjust stock market returns for inflation (broadly rising prices across the economy)—i.e., “real” returns?
-We understand the sentiment, given the backdrop in 2022.
-And, in our experience, this has given recent rise to another question: Shouldn’t corporate earnings be adjusted for inflation?
+Here is a question we have seen a few times in our mailbag this year: Shouldn’t you adjust stock market returns for inflation—i.e., discuss “real” returns?
+The sentiment is understandable, given the backdrop in 2022.
+And, lately, this has given rise to another question: Shouldn’t earnings be adjusted for inflation?
 But in our view, there are some pretty big drawbacks we think anyone considering these practices ought to weigh.

 To start with, investors earn nominal (meaning, unadjusted) returns.
-Like a worker’s paycheque, that is what shows up on statements and in brokerage accounts, making them the most meaningful, in our view.
-Furthermore, corporate earnings and fundamentals are also reported on a nominal basis, so adjusting stock returns would compare apples and squirrels, if you will pardon the metaphor, since a stock is a share in a company’s future earnings.
+Like a worker’s paycheck, that is what shows up on statements and in brokerage accounts, making them the most meaningful.
+Furthermore, corporate earnings and fundamentals are also nominal, so adjusting stock returns would compare apples and squirrels, since a stock is a share in a company’s future earnings.

-With earnings, however, we think adjusting for inflation would add skew rather than remove it.
+With earnings, however, adjusting for inflation would add skew rather than remove it.
 Earnings derive from two items: costs and revenues.
-Our research suggests inflation would normally impact both concurrently.
+Inflation impacts both.
 Companies face higher costs and raise prices of the goods and services they sell.
-Thus, in our view, unadjusted earnings are a crucial way to see whether companies were able to make money despite rising costs.
+Thus, unadjusted earnings are a crucial way to see whether companies were able to make money despite rising costs.
 Were they able to raise prices to compensate?
 Make cutbacks elsewhere as raw materials got more expensive?
-Or did they take the hit and let their profit margins absorb the blow?
-If you were to deflate costs and revenues, we think you would lose that signal.
+Or did they take the hit and let margins absorb the blow?
+If you were to deflate costs and revenues, you would lose that signal.

 This same conundrum would apply to stock returns.
 What inflation adjustment would you use?
-We struggle to think of one that makes logical sense, considering CPI isn’t a cost-of-living index.
-Plus, inflation isn’t the only thing that erodes stock returns, in our view.
+We are hard pressed to think of one that makes logical sense, considering neither CPI nor PCE is a cost-of-living index.
+Plus, inflation isn’t the only thing that erodes stock returns.
 Should we also adjust them for capital gains taxes?
 Income taxes?

 Lastly, we see a basic logical issue here.
-Essentially, someone arguing that returns should be inflation-adjusted is arguing that the US-orientated S&P 500 would be down about -34% year to date at its latest low, were it not for the US CPI inflation rate bumping it up to -25% in dollars.[vi]
-But if you think inflation—or at least the sentiment reaction to it—was a big contributing factor to this year’s downturn, why would you make that argument?
-We think common sense suggests a fast inflation rate cannot simultaneously be a negative and a positive for stocks.
-By a similar token, what about past bear markets (prolonged, fundamentally driven broad equity market declines of -20% or worse) that featured deep recessions with deflation—the opposite of inflation?
+Essentially, someone arguing that returns should be inflation-adjusted is arguing that the S&P 500 would be down about -34% year to date at its latest low, were it not for the CPI inflation rate bumping it up to -25%.
+But if you think inflation—or at least the sentiment reaction to it—was a big contributing factor to this year’s bear market, why would you make that argument?
+A fast inflation rate cannot simultaneously be a negative and a positive for stocks.
+By a similar token, what about the bear markets that featured deep recessions with deflation?
 Should those nominal returns be adjusted higher to account for falling consumer prices?
-We doubt those who lost great fortunes in the early 1930s would be very comforted to know that, adjusted for deflation, their returns don’t look as bad.
+We are sure all those who lost great fortunes in the early 1930s would be very comforted to know that, adjusted for deflation, their returns don’t look as bad.